ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/graphql.md

 ## Querying GraphQL

-Click on **`+Add`** button of the query manager at the bottom panel of the editor and select the GraphQL global datasource added in previous step.
+Click on **`+Add`** button of the query manager at the bottom panel of the editor and select the GraphQL data source added in previous step.

 ### Required Parameters:
 - **Query**